MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/designer-overview.md

 The card canvas is where you build your card by dragging connectors, variables, and elements from the tool pane.

+> [!NOTE]
-Fun fact: You can't resize a card in the card canvas.
+> You can't resize a card in the card canvas.
 Cards automatically fit themselves to the location they're placed in.

 ### Property pane